ucsd-ccbb/visJS2jupyter/README.md

 For full documentation of the tool, see https://ucsd-ccbb.github.io/visJS2jupyter/

+Please note this tool is no longer actively maintained.
+Users may ipycytoscape to be a good alternative https://github.com/cytoscape/ipycytoscape

 #### Please cite our accompanying paper:
 Rosenthal, S. B., Len, J., Webster, M., Gary, A., Birmingham, A., & Fisch, K. M. (2017).
 Interactive network visualization in Jupyter notebooks: visJS2jupyter.
 Bioinformatics.